Getting started

 Install

-executable:dart pub global activate patrol_cli
+patrol_cliexecutable:dart pub global activate patrol_cli

-Make sure to add patrol
+Make sure to add patrol to your PATH environment variable.

 It's explained how to do it in the README.